Amazon GTIN Product Identification Requirements

 Despite the warnings and notices, many very successful companies on Amazon are just now having their product listings deactivated for not using a Company correctly licensed o their brand (company).
 This was a recent post on Seller Central.

-Amazon GTIN Product ID FAQ’s
+Amazon GTIN Product Identification FAQ’s

 Are suppliers required to have UPC or ISBN barcodes for items/books being sold on Amazon?